 I calculated the expected value of a $100 wager on every NFL team across four different futures bets — odds to make the NFL playoffs, win the division, win the conference, and win the Super Bowl:

 Futures are inherently unkind to bettors

-The first thing to note is that the expected value of a $100 wager for almost every single one of these bets is less than $100.
+The first thing to note is that the expected value of a $100 wager for almost every single one of these bets is negative.
 That tells (or reminds) us that futures are inherently unkind to bettors.
 The odds set by sportsbooks generally overstate the likelihood of each outcome, meaning futures bets carry heavy vigs.

-There are only a handful of potential bets in each category that carry an expected value greater than $100.
+There are literally only a handful of potential bets in each category that carry a positive expected return.
 And again, they hinge on whether you actually believe the probabilities that are put forth by the models.

 Potential value bets — or not so fast